Sam-Hobson/lime-local-db/README.md

 # lime-local-db

-Limedb is a local wrapper for an sqlite database.
+Limedb is a local wrapper for a sqlite database.
 It is designed to make interacting with the database easier, to eventually provide similar functionality to Notion or Obsidian, but with more flexibility.